Impact Report

 Storytelling is power.
 At Represent Justice, we believe that the stories of those most impacted by the legal system will help end mass incarceration.

-In 2024, we partnered with Kemba Smith, the team at MPI, and director Kelley Kali on an impact campaign for the BET Original and MPI Original film Kemba, which shares her incredible life story.
-The film shines a light on the rising rates of incarceration of women of color and survivors of violence and abuse, and questions the injustices of extreme sentencing and arbitrary mandatory minimums.
+In 2024, we partnered with Kemba Smith, the team at Moving Picture Institute (MPI), and director Kelley Kali on an impact campaign for the BET Original and MPI Original film Kemba, which shares her incredible life story.
+The film shines a light on the rising rates of incarceration of Women of Color and survivors of violence and abuse, and questions the injustices of extreme sentencing and arbitrary mandatory minimums.

 900K+